-Figure 2: Blackbody temperature and baseplate gradient trends during cycle 26.
+Figure 2: Blackbody temperature and baseplate gradient trends during cycle 27.
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.
-Note that the gaps are in the stream of data from the MPC used for monitoring, and are not due to any problem.
+Note that the gaps are due to data availability issues at the MPC, and are not due to any instrument or satellite problem.

 Figure 3: Long term trends in average +YBB temperature in each cycle, showing yearly variation.
+The vertical dashed lines indicate the 1st January 2017 and 2018.